rvben/rumdl/docs/RULES.md

 Some rule numbers are not implemented in rumdl:

+- **MD002** - Deprecated and removed from markdownlint v0.13.0 (replaced by MD041); removed from rumdl for compatibility
+- **MD006** - Not implemented in DavidAnson/markdownlint (JavaScript version); removed from rumdl for compatibility
 - **MD008** - Originally intended for "Unordered list spacing" but not implemented in modern markdownlint
 - **MD015, MD016, MD017** - These rule numbers were never assigned in either the Ruby or Node.js versions of markdownlint